minnibb/tp/docs/UserGuide.md

 - The role of each contact must be either a "Student", "Staff" or "Parent" (roles are not case-sensitive).
 - Only grades from Primary 1 to 6 and Secondary 1 to 5 are currently supported.
 - For Staff contacts, do not add the grade, class, family member's name and family member's phone number.
+- Phone numbers must be an 8-digit Singapore number, without specification of the country code.
+Ensure that there are also no spaces in the middle of the phone number.
 </box>

 <box type="tip" seamless>